linagee/cordova-androidpublisher/README.md

 POSSIBLY WORKING

-1/7/2015 - Looking for a report of this successfully working.
-Wasn't able to test it myself because of a keystore issue.
-Please email linagee@gmail.com if you have it working.
+1/8/2015 - Looking for a report of this successfully working

 cordova-androidpublisher
 ========================